 Petrosys PRO 2018 introduced “basemap templates” with the aim of giving users quick access to company standard symbology and datasets.
-For company implementations, basemap templates created by an expert user can then be applied by all PRO users all projects.
-For an individual using Petrosys, you can apply the same basemap templates in all your individual projects.
+For company implementations, basemap templates created by an expert user can then be applied by all PRO users on all projects.
+Similarly, for an individual Petrosys PRO user, they too can apply the same basemap templates across all of their projects.

-- Create a new Petrosys project which must be called base_map_templates.
-This must be in your Petrosys site configuration folder, the local
+- Create a new Petrosys PRO project which must be called base_map_templates.
+This must be in your Petrosys PRO site configuration folder, the local

 - Your basemap dbms can be in different coordinate reference systems.